 The 2013 and 2014 reports noted minor changes to the tax regime.
 In 2014, the ordinary tax on the result that falls within the scope and extent of the Petroleum Taxation Act was reduced from 28% to 27%, and the special petroleum tax rate was increased from 50% to 51%.
 To shield normal returns from special tax, companies are allowed an extra deduction from the basis for the special petroleum tax.
 With effect from 5 May 2013, this deduction amounted to 22% (reduced from 30%) of the investments (5.5% per year for four years, from and including the investment year).

-Stakeholders did not express any particular views of concerns with the information provided in the report http://www.norskpetroleum.no/en/framework/the-petroleum-act-and-the-licensing-system/
+Stakeholders did not express any particular views of concerns with the information provided in the report related to the legal and fiscal framework.